-- Personal Statement specific to CSUEB (see statement questions)
+- Personal Statement specific to CSUEB School Psycgology Program (see statement questions)

-- Certificate of Clearance (upon acceptance to program)
+- Certificate of Clearance (only required upon acceptance to the program)

 - Transcripts from all Universities/Colleges attended.
 Applicants with international transcripts with a foreign degree must provide an official evaluation of that coursework by a CTC approved agency, for a list of approved agencies visit FOREIGN TRANSCRIPT EVALUATION

-Applicants must complete the following or equivalent courses prior to starting the fall semester:
+Applicants must complete the following or equivalent courses with a grade of B or better prior to starting the fall semester:

 - STAT 100 - Elements of Statistics and Probability (3 units)

 - PSYC 340 - Developmental Psychology (4 units)

 - PSYC 412 - Learning Theory (4 units)

 - PSYC 370 - Psychological Measurements (4 units) OR PSYC 491D - Research in Developmental Psychology (4 units)